The Merritt Group provides expert consulting on stereoscopic displays and applications.

 John has been an active member of the Society of Photo-optical

 Instrumentation Engineers (SPIE) since 1985.
-He was recently elected a Fellow of the Society for his specific contributions to the field of stereoscopic displays and applications, and a Senior Member of the Society for his contributions to the SPIE organization.
+In 2012 he was elected a Fellow of the Society for his specific contributions to the field of stereoscopic displays and applications, and a Senior Member of the Society for his contributions to the SPIE organization.
 He has co-chaired the annual SPIE/IS&T

 Conference on Stereoscopic Displays and Applications since founding it in 1990.